edborden/smartclime/README.md

 The dashboard@smartclime.com google account has ownership of the Firebase, Scriptr.io, and Keen.io accounts.
 Through that gmail account any of those services can be managed directly.
 Contact Ed Borden or Cari Bortfield for login info.

+### Github Admin

+Access to this repository can be via individual Github accounts (contact Ed Borden to be added) or via an administrative account linked to smartclime@dashboard.com (contact Ed Borden for credentials).

 ### Admin Role in SmartClime Dashboard

 The "Admin" role within the SmartClime dashboard allows for access to areas and functions for: